Pay Invoice

 Vacant Location Provides Space for Modern Ballfield Amenities

-Other amenities include a press box at each field with raised bleacher systems, 200-250 seat capacity at the softball field, and 300-350 seat capacity at the baseball field.
-The baseball field includes a double bullpen for both the home and visitor side, while the softball field includes a double bullpen for the home side and a single for the visitors.
+Other amenities include a press box at each field with raised bleacher systems, a 200-250 seat capacity at the softball field, and a 300-350 seat capacity at the baseball field.
+The baseball field includes a double bullpen for both the home and visitor sides, while the softball field includes a double bullpen for the home side and a single for the visitors.
 Outdoor batting cages were also added to each field on the home team side.

 Field Treatments & Stormwater Upgrades Minimize Rain Delay Impacts

-While not immediately constructed, plans also included a new storage building and service pad area located south of the baseball field.
+While not immediately constructed, plans included a new storage building and service pad area south of the baseball field.
 Water, electricity, and communication services are planned for this facility through underground channels from the stadium area.
-This 48’ x 24’ metal building will be designated for athletic storage, irrigation service, and source equipment.
+This 48′ x 24′ metal building will be designated for athletic storage, irrigation service, and source equipment.

-The design and development of the Gilbert High School baseball and softball fields have brought to life a first-class venue for athletes and spectators, alike.
+The design and development of the Gilbert High School baseball and softball fields have brought to life a first-class venue for athletes and spectators alike.
 As this proud school district continues to grow, there’s little doubt its athletic program offerings are up to the challenge.